 - Open-eyed hallucinations of geometric shapes, often with Mayan, Islamic or Aztec themes

-The users encountered these effects before profound close-eyed hallucinations ensued.
-Strassman categorized the ensuing close-eye hallucinations as follows:
+The users encountered these effects before profound closed-eyed hallucinations ensued, which Strassman categorized as follows:

-These experiences from an Ayahuasca high centered on the users’ own physical and mental processes.
-It is not unlike the body-based feelings and mind-based thoughts which psychotherapists encounter in sessions with their patients.
-The fundamental processes of psychotherapy surfaced in these sessions.
-It included feeling, thinking, recollecting and connecting ideas with emotions.
+Personal experiences from an Ayahuasca high centered on the users’ own physical and mental processes which are not dissimilar to both physical or emotional thoughts psychotherapists encounter in sessions with their patients.
+The fundamental processes of psychotherapy surfaced during a high, which included feeling, thinking, recollecting and connecting ideas with emotions.

-Some research subjects said that they’d been able to confront difficult personal problems and reported a sense of closure.
-Researchers concluded that unconscious mental processes became conscious to some of the subjects.
-This included past traumas which until then were not addressed.
+Some research subjects reported they had been able to confront difficult personal problems and found a sense of closure.
+For example this may have included past traumas which until then had not been addressed.
+Such testimonials during the study made researchers conclude that unconscious mental processes became conscious to some of the subjects.

-Users who ‘journeyed’ past the level of personal experiences during an Ayahuasca high, reported traveling to fantastical planes of existence.
-In addition, they felt realities which coexist with the physical world.
-In some cases, the users reported making contact with beings resembling angels, ‘guides’ or aliens.
+During an Ayahuasca high users who ‘journeyed’ past the level of personal experiences, reported traveling to fantastical planes of existence, making contact with beings resembling angels, ‘guides’ or aliens.
+In addition, they felt these new realities coexisted with the physical world.

-Certain users have experiences of traveling aboard alien craft or exploring futuristic, alien cities.
+Some users have reported experiences of traveling aboard alien spacecrafts or exploring futuristic, alien cities.
 Terence McKenna, an edifice in the psychedelic community, commented on encountering “self-transforming machine elves.”
-Some other users have reported meeting races of “insect-like beings” or “human-alien hybrids.”
+Whilst others have reported meeting races of “insect-like beings” or “human-alien hybrids.”

 Transpersonal & Mystical Experiences

-The most sought after ‘journeys’ in the psychedelic community are those with a distinctly spiritual theme.
-Many users experience what they describe as a physical death during their Ayahuasca high.
-This came with a transcendence to a place beyond the physical realm.
+The most sought after ‘journeys’ in the psychedelic community are those which are distinctly spiritual.
+Many users experience what they describe as a physical death during their Ayahuasca tea high which came with a transcendence to a place beyond the physical realm.

-They are then instructed to return to life as it is not yet their time to ‘cross over.’
+Often whoever is with them while tripping and high instructs them to return to life (here and now) as it is not yet their time to ‘cross over.’
 They describe these experiences as sacred and quite divine, often with strongly religious overtones.
 In fact, religious test subjects often reported to have met with God or said they could feel God’s presence.

-An Ayahuasca high is by no means a universally positive experience for all users.
-A number of users, including subjects from Strassman’s studies, have reported traumatic experiences.
-In fact, it was similar to those reported by alien abductees.
-This is where there were invasive experiments performed on them by “the others.”
+An Ayahuasca high is by no means a universally positive experience.
+A number of users, including subjects from Strassman’s studies have reported traumatic experiences more similar to those who reported being abducted by aliens.
+That said, this coincided when more invasive experiments were performed on them by the “others.”

 The Ayahuasca Experience as a Tool for Psychotherapy